ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 # TranscriptomeAnalysisPipeline_DaphniaUVTolerance
 Bash shell scripts for analyzing short paired-end RNA sequence reads for Daphnia UV tolerance treatments.

 To avoid uploading outputs to this repository, the outputs from these scripts be placed in separate folders in the same directory as the script folder.
-In other words, outputs from scripts in this repository folder (**TranscriptomeAnalysisPipeline_DaphniaUVTolerance**) will be placed in the directory that contains this repository folder (**TranscriptomeAnalysisPipeline_DaphniaUVTolerance/*ScriptOutputFolder***).
+In other words, outputs from scripts in this repository folder (Directory/TranscriptomeAnalysisPipeline_DaphniaUVTolerance) will be placed in the directory that contains this repository folder (Directory/ScriptOutputFolder).

 ## RNA-seq Analysis Pipeline
 ![RNA-seq Analysis Pipeline](RNASeq_Workflow_DmelUV.png)